 If you wish to apply to V.N.
 Karazin Kharkiv National University you'd have to undergo an entry exam in Biology and English before entry into the university.
-The degree is recognised in the European Union, European Economic Area, and, of course, by the General Medical Council (GMC).
+The degree is recognised in the European Union, European Economic Area, and, of course, in the UK.

 V.N.
 Karazin Kharkiv National University currently teaches medical students in English at 14 departments.
 The university is a popular choice for students from Europe, North America, Asia and Africa.

 The low costs and the standard of education and clinical experience that the students are subject to are but a few of the reasons why many students choose to study here.

 The living costs are extremely low, with rent ranging from €300-400 per month.
 You can expect to pay roughly €700 per month for everything inclusive.
 Tuition fees for the 6-year medicine course are around €4,000 per year and about €4,300 per year for dental medicine.

-Karazin University is recognised worldwide for its MD degree: UNESCO, the World Health Organisation, General Medical Council in the UK, the Medical Council of Canada, and the United States Medical Licensing Board.
+Karazin University is recognised worldwide for its MD degree: UNESCO, the World Health Organisation, in the UK, the Medical Council of Canada, and the United States Medical Licensing Board.

 Many well-known physicians and scientists have taught at the Faculty of Medicine, performed operations, and have made significant scientific discoveries.
 The university is host to many international students and teachers in present days.